arnavgautam/TreeHacks2015/HOLs/HOL-FederatedAuthWebRole/HOL.md

 	> Windows Identity Foundation relies on Windows Communication Foundation (WCF) for handling various cryptography and protocol related operations.
 Today those parts of WCF require full trust to execute correctly, hence the Enable Full Trust requirement.

-	> Furthermore, the Windows Identity Foundation assemblies are not available in the Global Assembly Cache seen by Windows Azure projects (see below); hence partial trust execution would not be possible in any case.
+	> Furthermore, the Windows Identity Foundation assemblies are not available in the Global Assembly Cache seen by Microsoft Azure projects (see below); hence partial trust execution would not be possible in any case.

 1. Go to the **Certificates** Tab and click on **Add Certificate**.